Medicare Out-of-Pocket Costs

 Jim: And if you qualify for Medicaid?

 Howard: Then Medicaid, the health insurance for the poor, will pay for costs that Medicare does not cover.
-People who have Medicare and Medicaid are called dually-eligible.
+People who have Medicare and Medicaid are called being dually-eligible.

 Again, QMB, SLMB and QI-1 are for people with Medicare who do not qualify for Medicaid but need help paying for Medicare out-of-pocket costs because they have a low income.